ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 ![](/wiki/Tournaments/GSTLIVE/22/img/banner.png)

-*Section written by ::\1gt::{ user=8301957 }*
+*Section written by ::_gt::{ user=8301957 }*

-This month another Singaporean LAN took place, organised by ::megumic::{ user=7537133 } and ::\1gt::{ user=8301957 }.
+This month another Singaporean LAN took place, organised by ::megumic::{ user=7537133 } and ::_gt::{ user=8301957 }.
 This time, the players fought on a mappool comprised of 29 custom maps, as well as 2 commissioned songs!
 8 teams participated in the live tournament, with team *we go jim* consisting of ::Eagle5324::{ user=11987104 } and ::Moroha29::{ user=9182389 } taking home the final prize.

 If you're interested, the whole event was broadcasted on the [osusg Twitch channel](https://twitch.tv/osusg), and you can find the VOD [here](https://www.twitch.tv/videos/1681272327), or if you just want a taste of the madness, check out this insane highlight below!